vatana7/vatana7/README.md

 ### a software engineer and writing enthusiast

-⤷ I love to write web application.
-My main Javascript framework is React and I also code with Typescript as well.
-I'ved work with Spring framework and some ASP.NET too.
+⤷ I write application to solve problem.
 I write tech articles in my free time.
 I also love to do wall climbing and I am also into fitness.

 I'm striving to improve my skill even though it's taking one step at a time.
 Nice to meet you!